sneakdella/SingleVM-ServiceDiscovery/README.md

 vRealize Operations 8.10

 You will need to add **[[inputs.win_services]]** plugin to your telegraf.emqtt.windows.conf file on your vRealize Operations Cloud Proxy.
 This is located in /ucp/downloads/salt on each cloud proxy where you have the VMware Application Management Pack deployed to.

+If you already have telegraf deployed, you will need to re-install telegraf to have the **[[inputs.win_services]]** to apply to the Windows Server's specific Telegraf agent config.